Seascape Melt and Pour Soap

 |Remelt the container of white soap that was set aside using 10-15 second bursts.
 Now it’s time to swirl and layer.
 The 2 colors you’ll be working with first are the Caribbean Blue soap, and the white soap.
 All of those colors should be about 120-125° F.|

 Spritz the bottom layer of soap with 99% isopropyl alcohol and pour a bit of the Ultramarine Blue Soap into the mold.
 Spritz with 99% isopropyl alcohol after every pour to get rid of bubbles as necessary.
 Then pour a little bit of white soap into the blue soap, all the way down the mold.

 Allow the soap to cool in the mold, but only slightly.
 For this project you don’t need to wait for each layer to cool completely.
-Because each pour is so small, it will cool rather quickly.
-Wait for the soap to form a light to medium skin, spritz with 99% isopropyl alcohol, and pour a small amount of the Caribbean Blue soap, followed by small pours of the white and Ultramarine Blue soap.
+Wait a few minutes for the soap to form a light to medium skin, spritz with 99% isopropyl alcohol, and pour a small amount of the Caribbean Blue soap, followed by small pours of the white and Ultramarine Blue soap.
 Spritz with 99% isopropyl alcohol to get rid of bubbles as necessary.

 Allow the soap to cool in the mold for about 1-2 minutes.
-The amount of time it needs to cool will vary depending on how hot the soap was when poured.
-It doesn’t need to be cooled completely or have a thick skin.
-Allowing the soap to cool slightly helps suspend the layers and keep colors from swirling together too much and becoming muddled.
-If necessary, place any of the soap gets too thick to pour, place it in microwave for 5-10 second bursts if they have become too thick to pour.
+This helps suspend the layers and keep the colors from swirling together too much and becoming muddled.
+If any of the soap gets too thick to pour, place it in microwave for 5-10 second bursts.

 Spritz with 99% isopropyl alcohol and continue to pour small amounts of the white soap, Caribbean Blue, and the rest of the Ultramarine Blue soap.
 You should still have about 2/3 of the Caribbean Blue soap left.